How Water Carryover Works: State-by-State Rules for the Murray-Darling Basin

 Carrying too much in a wet year.
 Large carryover positions when storages are at 80%+ capacity face serious spill risk.
 The upside of holding is limited (next season is probably also wet and cheap) while the downside is real (partial or total loss).
 Sell into the late-season market instead.

 Ignoring state differences.
-Victoria's 100% with spill risk, NSW's hard cap at 1.5x, SA's 20% limit — these are completely different frameworks.
+Victoria's 100% with spill risk, NSW Murray's 50% carryover with a 110% account limit, SA's 20% limit — these are completely different frameworks.
 If you hold entitlements in multiple states, each requires its own carryover strategy.

 Relying on IVT for carryover sales.
 If you carry Zone 1A water planning to sell to Murray buyers next season, remember that IVT may not be open when you want to sell.
 Build a within-zone selling strategy as backup.